JetBrains/kotlin-web-site/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.md

 * Creating Kotlin code that targets server-side JavaScript

-    * **Working with node.js or other server-side technology**.
-Kotlin is compatible with CommonJS, AMD and UMD, allowing for easy interaction with node.js.
+    * **Working with server-side technology**.
+You can use Kotlin to interact with server-side JavaScript such as node.js

 * Using Kotlin as a wrapper for third-party libraries or frameworks

     * **Statically typed wrapper around common libraries such as jQuery or ReactJS**.
 We ship a series of statically-typed wrappers common libraries such as jQuery, but there are also third-party projects that do the same with frameworks such as AngularJS or ReactJS.
 Kotlin will eventually be able to use the [Definitely Typed TypeScript](http://definitelytyped.org/) type definitions repository.

+Kotlin is also compatible with CommonJS, AMD and UMD, [making interaction with different](../working-with-modules/working-with-modules.html) module systems straightforward

 ## Kotlin to JavaScript in Action